wasmerio/wasmer.io/_posts/announcing-wasix.md

 ## C/C++

-We are working in a toolchain for C that will make a breeze compile your C applications to WASIX.
+We are working on a toolchain for C that will make it a breeze to compile your C applications to WASIX.

 Meanwhile, you can use wasix-libc to compile your C/C++ programs to WASIX.